-My research examines how the work of lawyers, judges, and other legal experts shapes our understandings of social policy issues.
-I am particularly interested in exploring how juridical knowledge-making intersects with policy making in the areas of migration, citizenship, and labor.
-And I study these processes both in the U.S. and in other national and international contexts.
+My research examines how the work of lawyers, judges, and other legal experts shapes our understandings of social issues.
+I am particularly interested in exploring how juridical knowledge-making intersects with migration, citizenship, and labor.

 In the tradition of interpretive Law and Society scholarship, I draw on a combination of textual analysis and naturalistic field-research methods.

 My first major research project culminated in a monograph, entitled Contesting Immigration Policy in Court: Legal Activism and Its Radiating Effects in the United States and France (Cambridge University Press).
-In the volume I argue that, across national settings, the emergence of organized immigration-centered legal activist networks since the mid-1970s has injected a distinctly juridical logic that has contributed to reshaping how immigration control policies are formulated and contested, even as this juridification has taken distinct forms in each country.
+In the volume I argue that, in both the U.S. and France, the emergence of organized immigration-centered lawyer networks since the mid-1970s has injected a distinctly juridical logic that has contributed to reshaping how immigration control policies are formulated and contested, even as this juridification has taken distinct forms in each country.
 Using a combination of archival and interview sources, it tells the story of how these legal networks specialized in contesting immigration policy through litigation emerged in conjunction with grassroots protests organized in these two countries by Latin American, Caribbean, Middle Eastern and North African migrant communities.
 In Contesting Immigration Policy I invite scholars of legal politics to explore not only the rules and outcomes of court decisions but also the process of legal contestation as a site for constituting political categories and relationships.
 The book received the Law and Society Association's Herbert Jacob Book Award for best book in law and society in 2016 and also the APSA Migration and Citizenship Section award of Best Book in 2016.